tlewismedia/pta-gatsby-decap-cms/src/pages/programs/learning-gardens.md

 ## Garden and Sustainability Committee

 The Garden and Sustainability committee is co-led by two Creston community members, Chelsea and Michael, under close guidance from Mr. Max of GROW Portland.
-This committee organizes garden work parties, summer watering, and other sustainability efforts at Crestons.
+This committee organizes garden work parties, summer watering, and other sustainability efforts at Creston.
 To get involved, email sustainability@crestonschoolpta.org.